Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Fluctuation theorems

 with however the crucial proviso that the underlying variables are non-commuting quantum operators and that \(f_j\)'s are also quantum operators with the following correlation properties (see Eq.~(\ref{noise2dclass11}), for comparison):

-The reader is referred to Eq.~(\ref{noise}) for the corresponding relation for the noise correlation for a quantum harmonic oscillator (in which the oscillator frequency \(\omega_0\) occurs in place of the cyclotron frequency \(\omega_c\)) and the detailed discussion thereafter.
-We have explained below Eq.~(\ref{noise}) the reason for the appearance of the pre-factor in Eq.~ (\ref{noise}) that is based on the weak coupling (with the bath) and the RWA, prevalent in quantum optics.
+The reader is referred to Eq.~(\ref{weaknoisecorr}) for the corresponding relation for the noise correlation (in the Born-Markov approximation) for a quantum oscillator (in which the oscillator frequency \(\omega_0\) occurs in place of the cyclotron frequency \(\omega_c\)) and the detailed discussion thereafter.
 Evidently, this approximation is limited to the regime of large magnetic field \( \omega_c \gg \gamma\).
 Incidentally, this is the regime in which quantum Hall measurements are carried out wherein the electrons predominantly occupy the lowest Landau levels.

-Now comes the important issue of defining the work operator in quantum mechanics, the ambiguity of which has been discussed in the literature threadbare, as it is linked with the ``measurement" problem.
+Now comes the important issue of defining the work operator in quantum mechanics, the ambiguity of which has been discussed in the literature threadbare, as it is linked with the `measurement' problem \cite{meas1,meas2,meas3,meas4}.
 Here we follow the path of how quantum mechanics itself had evolved from classical mechanics wherein dynamical variables were replaced by operators with commutation relations emanating from the underlying Poisson brackets and so on \cite{GSA_SDG}.
 Thus, assuming the Drude geometry in which the electric field \(E(t)\) (a classical field) is applied in the \(x\)-direction, we adopt the usual electrodynamics prescription of writing the work operator as

-where, however, we have to remember the significant aspect that \(v_x(t)\) is a quantum operator which does not commute with itself at different times, and hence its proper time ordering is essential.
+where however, we have to remember the significant aspect that \(v_x(t)\) is a quantum operator which does not commute with itself at different times, and hence its proper time ordering is essential.

-Interestingly, it is only the assumption of constant damping (arising from Ohmic dissipation) and not the RWA that needs to be invoked in calculating the mean work.
-Since the Langevin equations describing the dissipative cyclotron motion, i.e., Eqs.~(\ref{maglangquan1}) and~ (\ref{maglangquan2}) have the same structure as the corresponding classical equations, i.e. Eqs.~ (\ref{maglangclas1}) and~(\ref{maglangclas2}), the solution for \(v_x(t)\) in the quantum mechanical case is of the same form as given in Eq.~(\ref{vxsol}) with \(F(t) = - e E(t)/m\).
-Because even in the quantum case, the noise average is zero, the mean work is
+Interestingly, it is only the assumption of constant damping (arising from Ohmic dissipation) that needs to be invoked in calculating the mean work.
+Since the Langevin equations describing the dissipative cyclotron motion, i.e., Eqs.~(\ref{maglangquan1}) and~ (\ref{maglangquan2}) have the same structure as the corresponding classical equations, i.e., Eqs.~ (\ref{maglangclas1}) and~(\ref{maglangclas2}), the solution for \(v_x(t)\) in the quantum-mechanical case is of the same form as given in Eq.~(\ref{vxsol}) with \(F(t) = - e E(t)/m\).
+Because even in the quantum-mechanical case, the noise averages are zero, the mean work is

 which is the same result as in the classical case.